Dan-Storm/trainstation_front_end_capstone/README.md

 # TrainStation

-TrainStation is a workout building and timing app.
+TrainStation is a workout building and timing app built with React.
 This project was created as an assigment for Nashville Software School.
 This is my front end capstone.

 ## Installation